new-eco-people/EcoAppv1/ReadMe.md

 ### Prerequisites

-For just viewing the project live, the following tools are required:
+For Development, the following tools are required:

 * [Docker CE](https://docs.docker.com/install/).
 The installation guide for the preferred OS is found on the left sidebar.
 You will need to create a dockerhub account so be prepared.